 They say smooth seas never made a skilled sailor.
 But that’s exactly what I was praying for over Easter bank holiday weekend, after signing up for my very first offshore trip with the London Corinthian Sailing Club (LCSC) on a Solent sailing trip.
-I joined the club almost two years ago, after completing my Level 1 & 2 dinghy sailing course.
-Initially inspired by my old boyfriend, Laurens, who dedicated his life to sailing, I thought it might be something I’d also enjoy.
+I joined the club almost two years ago, after completing the RYA Level 1 & 2 dinghy sailing course.
+Initially inspired by my old boyfriend, Laurens, who dedicated his life to sailing, I thought it might be something I’d find solace in.
 After a weekend learning the basics, I was instantly hooked and vowed to make it my main hobby.
 But I also have a habit of starting a lot of hobbies and becoming competent at none of them.
-Climbing, spin, netball, Pilates, yoga, running… all sporadic pastimes that I am far from loyal to!
+Climbing, spin, netball, Pilates, yoga, running… all sporadic pastimes that I participate on a VERY ad hoc basis.

-Two years has passed since I initially joined the club but my sailing experience is still limited – I’ve done the odd ‘whacky race’ and ‘river bank’ trip down the Thames, but I joined with the ambition to go on off-shore trips and to one day cross the Atlantic.
+Unsurprisingly, two years has now passed since I initially joined the club but my sailing experience is still limited – I’ve done the odd race and river banking trip down the Thames, but I joined with the ambition to go on off-shore trips and maybe, one day… to cross the Atlantic.
 So when an email dropped into my inbox inviting members to join a Solent sailing trip over Easter weekend, it felt like it was a sign.
-I signed up immediately before I had change to talk myself out of it.
+I signed up before I had chance to talk myself out of it.

 DAY 1: THURSDAY